We are ordinary people who worship an extraordinary God in a traditional, liturgical, and reverential way.

 The Daily Offices of Morning and Evening Prayer are prayer services derived in many ways from the Synagogue worship of the Old Testament.
 They consist of readings from the Psalms, other Bible readings, canticles (songs), and prayers.
 They are provided in the Book of Common Prayer in a manner which makes their discipline of prayer, psalmody, and Holy Scripture the daily spiritual diet of the Church, clergy and lay folk alike.

 If you are new to Anglican worship you may find some of the customs in our services unfamiliar.
 You will also find some variation of customs from parish to parish.
-The priest in your local parish will be happy to explain to you the symbolism of our worship.
+Fr.
+Yossi will be happy to explain to you the symbolism of our worship.
 One general rule of thumb for Anglicans is that we stand to praise God, sit for listening to instruction, and kneel humbly to pray.

 Worship is the prime responsibility for all Christians.
 Anglicans believe that the life of Christian service is possible only through a full life of worship, through which we receive God’s love and express our love to Him.
 Hence, we believe it is our obligation not only to worship God together every Lord’s Day (Sunday) but also to have a daily life of prayer.
 A number of parishes are able to offer the Daily Offices and the Holy Communion during the week, as well as on Sunday.